tekumara/notes/snowflake-connector-python.md

 ID tokens are cached and valid for 4 hours.

-On Mac/Windows ID tokens are cached in the OS keychain.
-To use the cache:
+On Mac ID tokens are cached in the `login` keychain.
+To cache tokens on macOS install:

 ```
 pip install "snowflake-connector-python[secure-local-storage]"
 ```

 On Linux ID tokens are stored in _~/.cache/snowflake/temporary_credential.json_ or the directory specified by the env var `SF_TEMPORARY_CREDENTIAL_CACHE_DIR`.
-To use the cache connect with:
+To cache tokens connect with:

 ```python
 conn = snowflake.connector.connect(